Bhaskar Bharti: Plot

-The story is centred around the life of Bhaskar (portrayed by Eijaz Khan), an attractive and debonair man and chief editor of Men's Universe, a fledgling men's magazine.
+Bhaskar is an attractive and debonair man who serves as the chief editor of Men's Universe (MU), a fledgling men's magazine based in Mumbai.
 He's quite popular among women; however, he keeps moving in and out of relationships, as he doesn't believe in the concept of love.
-Eventually, one of his ex-girlfriends (whom he promised to marry) curses him to turn into a woman, so that he may understand the pain and anguish that he has caused her and other women.
-The curse comes true, and Bhaskar transforms into a woman that night (portrayed by Ragini Khanna).
+Eventually, his scorned ex-girlfriend Gita curses him to endure the pain of women.
+The curse comes true, and Bhaskar transforms into a woman that night.
+Bewildered by the transformation, Bhaskar confides in his friend Payal.
+To keep his job, he assumes the identity of his own fictional cousin, Bharti.
+Bharti impresses the new investor Raichura with a presentation and secures the position of chief editor.
+Despite facing harassment from Raichura, Bharti's resilience prevails, overcoming attempts to tarnish her image.
+Gradually, CEO Amarjeet also acknowledges Bharti's potential.